I will never leave a fallen comrade to fall into the hands of the enemy …

 At Seed Company, we focus relentlessly on Zero … as in Zero languages still waiting for Bible translation to start.

-Of course, our ultimate goal extends far beyond that.
-We want to help the global church provide the entire Bible to all people, and to see transformed lives everywhere on earth.
-But Zero represents a huge, historic benchmark.
+Today, fewer than 1,700 languages remain.
+And while we still believe Bible translation can begin in every language in the next few years, we ultimately want to help the global church provide the entire Bible to all people, and to see transformed lives everywhere on earth.
+But Zero still represents a huge, historic benchmark.

 To say we’ll target the major languages with the most speakers and reach most of the world’s people groups is a worthy goal.
 But it’s not enough.
 Jesus commanded us to go and make disciples of every nation, tribe, people, and language.